Suunto Zoop Novo vs. Zoop

 Will the redesign to the Novo continue the success story?
 Is it worth upgrading?

 The looks are overall very similar.
 The Zoop had three buttons while the Novo has four.
-This does help with cleaning up the overall navigation and actually making it easier to use the different functions.
+The additional button helps with cleaning up the overall navigation and making it easier to use the different functions.

 Suunto did improve the display quite significantly.
-Not only does it offer two backlight options now but it also features a similar dot-matrix screen like the higher end models from Suunto do.
-This allows to display pretty much any sort of information without having to use abbreviations or other display mechanisms to get the data across.
+Not only does it offer two backlight options now, but it also features a similar dot-matrix screen like the higher-end models from Suunto do.
+The changed screen allows displaying pretty much any information without having to use abbreviations or other display mechanisms to get the data across.

-The backlight options now include an active backlight that is activated by pressing the menu button down.
-The screen is also phosphor-luminescent which makes it glow in the dark when you shine a dive light at it.
+The backlight options now include an active backlight that activates by pressing the menu button down.
+The screen is also phosphor-luminescent, which makes it glow in the dark when you shine a dive light at it.
 That’s a convenient method to be able to view the data while not having to burn through the battery using the built-in backlight!

-The Zoop Novo also uses the cable port that is similar to the D-Series and allows an easier connection with the cable than the clamp style connector that the Zoop used.
+The new model also uses the cable port that is similar to the D-Series and allows a more straightforward connection with the cable than the clamp style connector that the Zoop used.

 Features and Functions

-Suunto changed quite a few software related features with the introduction of the Zoop Novo.
+Suunto changed quite a few software-related features with the introduction of the updated design.
 The overall software is similar to the one used in the D-Series.
-It splits the menu up into 4 easy to use sections.
+It splits the menu up into four easy to use sections.

-The logbook functionality has been significantly improved.
-The original Zoop was capable of keeping a 50 hour logbook.
+The logbook functionality improved significantly.
+The original Zoop was capable of keeping a 50-hour logbook.
 The Novo nearly tripled that memory to a staggering 140 hours.
-Another new feature is that the sampling rate can be adjusted to 10, 20, 30 and 60 seconds and in freediving mode to 1, 2 and 5 seconds.
+Another new feature is that you can adjust the sampling rate to 10, 20, 30, and 60 seconds and in freediving mode to 1, 2, and 5 seconds.
 The Zoop sampled at a fixed sampling rate of 30 seconds.

 Overall, the algorithm in the Novo has slightly changed as it can handle Deep Stops now.
 The original Zoop was not capable of doing that.

-The Zoop Novo also has more dive modes as it can handle gauge and free dive in addition to air and nitrox diving.
+The newly updated model also has more dive modes as it can handle gauge and free dive in addition to air and nitrox diving.

-The most important improvements are clearly the better display and the simpler menu structure when you compare the Zoop Novo to the original model.
-The backlight has also improved a lot which helps when you dive in darker environments.
+The most significant improvements are the better display and the more straightforward menu structure when you compare the new design to the original model.
+The backlight has also improved a lot, which helps when you dive in darker environments.

-Having more memory is nice but not necessarily a big sales point.
+Having more memory is helpful but not necessarily a big sales point.
 You can always offload your dive history to your computer and keep as much data on there as you want.
-The overall capabilities of the log book with adjustable sampling rates add more flexibility to the overall functionality.
+The overall capabilities of the logbook with adjustable sampling rates add more flexibility to the overall functionality.